Lighten up Hair Photobleaching & Genetics

-Photobleaching is what happens when hair color lightens after long exposure to the sun.
+Photobleaching is what happens when hair colour lightens after long exposure to the sun.
 Some folks spray lemon juice in their hair for a beachy, sun-kissed look, while others have hair that lightens naturally after spending time outdoors.

 How it works